Constraints on freeze-in dark matter from Lyman-$\alpha$ forest and 21-cm signal : single-field models: Introduction

 The rest of the paper is organized as follows.
-In Sec.\ref{models} we consider the explicit Higgs \cite{McDonald:2001vt, Kang:2015aqa}- and neutrino \cite{Asaka:2005cn,Becker:2018rve,Chianese:2018dsz,Datta:2021elq}-portal FIDM model, where we derive the FIDM induced energy injection into the IGM, either through its annihilation or decay into $e\bar{e}$ or photon(s).
-Sec.\ref{modeling} is devoted to model the FIDM induced effects on the evolution of IGM parameters and 21-cm observables, where we briefly introduce theoretical backgrounds and numerical tools adopted for later numerical analysis.
-In Sec.\ref{results} we use the results of Sec.\ref{models} to derive the Lyman-$\alpha$ and 21-cm constraints.
-For the Higgs-portal FIDM model, current Lyman-$\alpha$ data is unable to place efficient constraint while future Lyman-$\alpha$ data on the intergalactic medium temperature with a precision of order $\sim 10\%$ at the redshift range of $z\sim 9-15$ is sufficient to exclude this FIDM model.
-For the neutrino-portal FIDM model, current Lyman-$\alpha$ data has already constrained the DM mass to be less than $1.06$ MeV.
-This surviving DM mass window can be excluded either by future Lyman-$\alpha$ data about the intergalactic medium temperature with a precision of order $\sim 100\%$ at the redshift range of $z\sim 9-15$ or future SKA sensitivity ($1000$ hrs) on the 21-cm power spectrum with respect to reference wavenumber $k_{*}=0.2h$ Mpc$^{-1}$ at the redshift range of $z\sim 15-16$.
+In Sec.\ref{models} we consider the explicit FIDM models via Higgs \cite{McDonald:2001vt, Kang:2015aqa}-, neutrino \cite{Asaka:2005cn,Becker:2018rve,Chianese:2018dsz,Datta:2021elq}- and vector \cite{Holdom:1985ag,Feldman:2007wj,Yin:2023jql}-portal respectively, where we analyze each FIDM annihilation or decay induced energy injection into the IGM.
+Sec.\ref{modeling} is devoted to model the FIDM induced effects on the evolution of IGM parameters and 21-cm observables, where we will briefly introduce theoretical backgrounds and numerical tools used for later numerical analysis.
+In Sec.\ref{results} we report new Lyman-$\alpha$ and 21-cm constraints on the FIDM models studied in Sec.\ref{models}, where we will point out how these limits differ from the aforementioned results in the literature and compare them to existing bounds.
 Finally, we conclude in Sec.\ref{con}.